WKPS: WEHR (East Halls Radio)

 On the AM dial, there also existed WEHR, a radio station in Penn State's East Residence Halls ("EHR" stands for "East Halls Radio").
 At one time, three of Penn State's five residence areas possessed their own stations.
 WEHR was a typical freeform radio station; its playlist depended on the deejay.

-Founded in 1972, WEHR originally broadcast from 10 Geary Hall, moving to 104 Johnston Commons sometime in the early 1980s.
+Founded in 1972, WEHR originally broadcast from 10 Geary Hall, moving to 104 Johnston Commons around 1975.
 The station was set up to broadcast through the electric system in the dormitories of East Halls, via a carrier current, a system that failed miserably, so the station's main broadcast was through speakers into Johnston and Findlay commons.
 At some point, the station lost its ability to transmit over the radio dial and was forced to accept being heard infrequently on Penn State University's House and Food Services (HFS) Channel 21 on the on-campus cable television system.

 The last broadcast schedule was posted on the station's website in 2005.
 Since that time, with limited resources, finances and student interest, WEHR ceased to function.
 The last staff to operate East Halls radio was Evan Raffel as General Manager, Alex Kozak and Programming Director, Jack Greening as deejay, Michael Boyson as Treasurer and James Peters as Business Manager.
 East Halls radio facility was said to house potentially the largest student archive of vinyl on-campus.
 From 1995 until 2005, Penn State had two student-run radio stations.
 By 2005, only WKPS remained.